Francode77/Burned-area-detection/README.md

 ## Prerequisites

-Pytorch needs to be installed with CUDA
+Pytorch needs to be installed, preferably with CUDA 11

 ## Installation
 Create a conda environment with the libraries in `requirements.txt`